LorenzoMorocutti/exprolab/exprolab_ass1/README.md

 # Experimental Robotics Laboratory
-This is the repository for the first assignment of he experimental robotics course of Unige.
+This is the repository for the first assignment of the experimental robotics course of Unige.

 ## Description of the repository
 In the repository it's possible to find: